trueos/sysadm/docs/api_reference/classes/lifepreserver.rst

  }

 .. index:: revertsnap, Life Preserver

 .. _Revert a Snapshot:

 Revert a Snapshot
 =================

 The "revertsnap" action is used to rollback the contents of the specified dataset to the point in time that the specified snapshot was taken.

-.. warning:: performing this operation will revert the contents of the
+.. danger:: Performing this operation will revert the contents of the
             dataset back in time, meaning that all changes to the dataset's files that occurred since the snapshot was taken will be lost.

 **REST Request**